CISecurity/ArtifactExpressions/artifacts/macos/macos.plist511_v1.rst

 permitting the use of the XPATH query language to explore its contents.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The required object element references a plist511_object and the optional plist511_state element specifies the data to check.
+The object element references a plist511_object and The plist511_state element specifies the data to check.

 Technical Details